Buying Property As A Student: Can You Get A Home Loan In College Or Graduate School?

 Make A Down Payment Strategy

 Certain mortgage options offer you the chance at buying a house with no money down.
 If you’re getting a VA or USDA loan, you also have the option of not making a down payment at all.
-Note that with a VA loan, there is still a funding fee that can be paid at closing, but it can also be built into the loan.
+Note that with a VA loan, you’ll still have a funding fee that can be paid at closing, but it can also be built into the loan.
 At this time, Rocket Mortgage® doesn’t offer USDA loans.

 Improve Your Credit Score